Visit Hanoi, the bustling capital of Vietnam

 • Two of the best books about the war are Neil Sheehan’s A Bright Shining Lie and The Sorrow of War by Bao Ninh.

-Hanoi is the capital city of Vietnam.
+There’s no such a two capital in Vietnam.
+Hanoi is the capital city.
 However, together with Saigon (Ho Chi Minh City) have rivaled each other since the French colonial period, lasting almost a hundred years until 1954.
 At various times, each served as the capital of French Indochina.
 After the French departure in 1954-56, the country split into two, with Hanoi serving the north and Saigon the south.

 Both are big and modern cities, however, for travelers seeking a blend of new and old experiences, both Hanoi or Ho Chi Minh City offers unique contrasts.
 Hanoi features ancient landmarks, charming streets, and a budget-friendly atmosphere, providing a rich historical experience.
 In contrast, Ho Chi Minh City offers a dynamic, modern vibe with diverse dining options and vibrant nightlife, appealing to those looking for a lively, contemporary setting.